Daniel-KM/Omeka-S-module-Verovio/README.md

 ------------

 The module uses an external js library [Verovio], so use the release zip to install it, or use and init the source.
+Furthermore, it is recommended to install the module [Next] (see below).

 * From the zip